quattor/aquilon/README.md

 ## Installation

-If the installation is done as root and all the dependencies (liste in `/opt/aquilon/setup.py` have been installed as RPM or using the `pip` command, there is no more installation steps to do and you should be able to run the `/opt/aquilon/tests/dev_aqd.sh`.
+If the installation is done as root and all the dependencies (listed in `/opt/aquilon/setup.py` have been installed as RPM or using the `pip` command, there are no more installation steps to do and you should be able to run the `/opt/aquilon/tests/dev_aqd.sh`.
 This command should fail with:

 ```